 O'Keefe said that the Town has been waiting to stop pulling money from the reserve fund until the economy recovered, however they have seen the reserve fund dwindle while the economy has yet top fully recover.

-Among some issues that were discussed in the budget were the new park house building
+Among some issues that were discussed in the budget were the new park house building at the Dana L.

 "We were able to do radiant floor heat, which is really efficient heating.
 Also, we were able to install a new, state-of-the-art propane heater for the same price as installing the old heater," said O'Keefe.

 The efficiency of the Rec Park has been impressive as far as program revenues go, O'Keefe said.
 Total program expenses as of Nov.
 30 were $28,123.
 Total revenues from those programs was $33,621.
 In the past the town has provided roughly 38 percent of the Rec Park's operating cost.

 Along with a new community room that will hopefully yield some extra revenue, maintenance on Applejack Field was a topic of discussion.
 With the field being closed to spring sports next year, the town will pay half the cost to repair the field, which saw significant wear and tear during the fall sports season.
 The town will pay $8,300 to fix the field and Burr and Burton Academy will pay the other half.